 In Japan, land at the foot of Mt.
 Fuji turned into a battleground last weekend?

-In Japan, land at the foot of Mt.
+Background: In Japan, land at the foot of Mt.
 Fuji turned into a battleground last weekend as the army demonstrated its ability to defend the country.
 The exercise -- involving just one percent of Japan's troops -- was held on Saturday (30 September), two days after Prime Minister Takeo Fukuda announced that Japanese armed forces had to be prepared for a surprise attack.
 Mr. Fukuda made the statement in the Diet -- the Japanese Parliament.
 He was replying to opposition charges that a Government study of military measures to repel a surprise attack would lead to the creation of wartime legislation.